khulnasoft-lab/design.khulnasoft.com/contents/layout/layers.md

 #### Definition

 Surfaces that need boundary definition and appear on hover.
+For example, [popovers](/components/popover).

 #### Components